facumolina/specfuzzer/README.md

 ## Running SpecFuzzer on a simple example

 SpecFuzzer takes as input a target Java class and a test suite for it.
-For this example, let's consider these inputs:
+As an example, let's consider the following class and test suite included within SpecFuzzer:
 * target class: ```DataStructures.SortedList```
 * target test suite: ```testers.SortedListTesterDriver```